LynxarA-Coding/LockCent/README.md

   <h3>LockCent is an Application that keeps your personal information safe.
 It provides data encryption and local or cloud saving.</h3>

+  <p>The application is locked by user authentication through login with username and password stored in the MySQL database.
+After authentication, the user receives an access to his stored data divided by different categories such as: personal data, account credentials or any other secured information.
+Application encrypts data locally, the user can store data in the database or web server (the decision is up to user)
+</p><hr>

+  <h3>Screenshots and a Showcase:</h3>

 </div>